 Acts 2:37-8 Now when they heard this, they were pricked in their heart, and said unto Peter and to the rest of the apostles, Men and brethren, what shall we do?
 Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.

-A key here is the word "for" (eis) - a word that can mean for or because of.
+A key here is the word "for" (eis) - a word that in this debate has been argued can mean for or because of.
 If eis is taken to mean "for" then it is taken to mean that baptism is essential to salvation; if it means "because of", then it is not.
 However, "into" is the closest approximation of eis in this verse, so that here Peter is telling the crowd to be "baptized into the remission of sins."

-Read in light of the Semitic Totality Concept, it indicates that believers will practice this behavior to validate their commitment to Christ.
+Read in light of the Semitic Totality Concept, and of the collectivist nature of the Biblical world, it indicates that believers will practice this behavior to validate their commitment to Christ and therefore engage in the appropriate entry ritual for the Christian community, therefore reflecting that their identity is embedded in the Christian community.
 Baptism is just one part of that behavior that is inextricably linked to repentance and salvation.

 Does the lack of the behavior mean one is not saved?
 No, but one does have to ask why anyone would not produce the validating behavior.
 Do they understand the command?
 Are they hydrophobic?
 Why would they refuse baptism if they knew that Christ had commanded it?
 Can we picture someone hearing the preaching of Peter and saying, "Peter, that's good news, I'll repent as you say, but I'm definitely not being baptized, even though I know it was commanded by the one I now call Lord."

-Baptism, like any validating behavior, is "essential to salvation" only in the sense that if you don't want to go through with it, and there is no barrier to understanding, then it is clear that you do not possess salvation.
+Baptism, like any validating behavior, is "essential to salvation" (the defining moment type) only in the sense that if you don't want to go through with it, and there is no barrier to understanding, then it is clear that you do not have not made the salvation-decision.
 Thought and action are expected, under the Semitic Totality paradigm, to correspond.
 The conversion and the baptism are regarded as one process, not because the latter is required for salvation, but because it is expected in light of salvation.

 Hence, it is off the mark to make much out of Peter commanded the baptism, and thereby conclude that baptism is a "necessity" rather than an inevitable result.
 A command is often needed simply because the person being commanded has no idea what they should do next (as would have been the case with the Pentecost converts), having no knowledge of what the process is.
-And, and it could hardly be phrased in any less demanding language.
+And it could hardly be phrased in any less demanding language.
+In other words, it is a command for the purpose of direction (what to do) and not a command for the purpose of instruction (how or why to do it).

 Acts 22:16 And now why tarriest thou?
 Arise, and be baptized, and wash away thy sins, calling on the name of the Lord.